 Jobs in education

 The United States needs well-trained teachers and education professionals more than ever.
-While elementary and secondary school enrollment is projected to increase between fall 2017 and fall 2027,1 the Economic Policy Institute (EPI) confirms an alarming shortage of well-qualified teachers.2
+While private and public school enrollments are projected to be higher in 2027 than they were in 2015,1 the Economic Policy Institute (EPI) confirms an alarming shortage of well-qualified teachers.2

 When you choose a career in education, you choose to positively impact the next generation of students.
 You choose to make a difference.
 And when you choose the University of Kansas School of Education and Human Sciences, you can rest assured your investment in education will pay off.
 Alumni across all of our online graduate education programs report a 36% average increase in salary three years after graduating.3